-Project Location: Job No.: Yes No Have the Locates been reviewed and marked out as per the Locates to be provided to the contractor upon request)? ne request (Proof of Are the utility point marks in the field visible?
-Ensure all parties involved in the project are participating in advance of work.
-Identify each type of utility that will be en- their locations and all measures that will be taken to locate damage to each. countered as well as Ensure excavation area is outlined in "white" paint for addit necessary. tional awareness, as Ensure that a copy of the locates have been given to the C in the equipment. perators and placed Identify the type, size and material of the utility that has be acknowledged in advance of locating the utility. en identified and Ensure the excavation to locate the utility by hand and/or v existing surface to the utility without the use of mechanical equipment/machinery.
+Project Location: Job No.: b No.: Yes No Have the Locates been reviewed and marked out as per Locates to be provided to the contractor upon request)?
+Are the utility point marks in the field visible?
+Ensure all parties involved in the project are participating advance of work.
+Identify each type of utility that will be their locations and all measures that will be taken to local damage to each. encountered as well as Ensure excavation area is outlined in "white" paint for a necessary. dditional awareness, as Ensure that a copy of the locates have been given to th in the equipment. e Operators and placed Identify the type, size and material of the utility that has acknowledged in advance of locating the utility. been identified and Ensure the excavation to locate the utility by hand and/o existing surface to the utility without the use of mechani equipment/machinery.
 Ensure the uncovered utility matches the utility locate.
-Ensure the utility is uncovered across the full-width of the e for the operator to see. excavator and visible Ensure one or more persons as required are appointed as dedicated spotter.
-Ensure the utility is protected by the vertical walls of the ex cavation.
-Ensure you report any unsafe or pre-existing condition of the appear to be normal condition. he utility that doesn't Ensure all proper measures are being implemented to prot well-being of the utility is not compressed. ect the utility and the Supervisor Name:

-Supervisor Signature Date:
+Ensure the utility is uncovered across the full-width of the for the operator to see. ne excavator and visible Ensure one or more persons as required are appointed as dedicated spotter.
+Ensure the utility is protected by the vertical walls of the excavation.
+Ensure you report any unsafe or pre-existing condition appear to be normal condition. of the utility that doesn't Ensure all proper measures are being implemented to pwell-being of the utility is not compressed. protect the utility and the Supervisor Name: Supervisor Signature Date: